 (b) It was operated on regional as well as inter-regional level

-(c) It had a guild system coupled with nomadic trade.
+(c) It had a guild system coupled with nomadic trade. - Characteristic feature of the Harappan pottery:

 (a) Well-fired red ware